 What's not to like about a plant that boasts all the features we've discussed above?
 As mentioned above, Allium schubertii will be valued by those who like to work with or display dried plant material.
 Against a dark background, the dried seed head may actually be more attractive than the fresh flower head.
 So you can just pluck one, stick it in a vase and display it in a suitable corner of your home, right?

 You cannot put a dollar value on a pet's life, but you can and should think proactively about these matters.
 Let's say you own a cat that goes outdoors, and you're wondering whether you should grow Allium schubertii in the yard.
 Are you absolutely certain that you can keep your pet away from it?
-If not, you need to ask yourself another question...
+If you can't then we do not recommend adding this plant to your garden.